BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 27 week ultrasound

 If your pregnancy has been uncomplicated so far, you probably won’t have a prenatal appointment or a 27 weeks pregnant ultrasound.
 Starting next week though, you’ll visit the doctor twice a month—or every two weeks.
-Maybe grab some magazines or download some new apps to make those future waiting room visits more enjoyable.
+Grab some magazines or download some new apps to make those future waiting room visits more enjoyable.

 ADVERTISEMENT